Difficult Conversations At Work [Handled In 5 Simple Steps]

 Provide concrete examples so that they don’t view this as your opinion.

-4. Manage your emotions
+4. Manage Emotions

 You also need to keep your own emotions in check!